Gus199/The-Tech_Blog/README.md

 # Contributing

-A work in progress.
+ <clipboard-copy>A work in progress.
 And the possibilities are endless.
-Please feel free to submit any code updates for review and acceptance.
+Please feel free to submit any code updates for review and acceptance.</clipboard-copy>

 *